Our First-Time Home Buyer's Guide

 - Are you liable if they hurt themselves during the move?

 Now that we've assessed the costs outside the purchase price and those associated with moving in, it's time to develop an ongoing budget.
 You'll want to sort out your monthly expenses, determine how to pay off your mortgage sooner, and factor in the renewal process.
-It's time to get organized!

 - Property taxes